FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

 Although rather plain and designed to be knitted in one colour, you can easily dress up the blanket by using a variegated yarn or by adding some embroidery on the hood.

-The alphabet blanket is knitted in small squares which are joined together to form the blanket.
-Each square is knitted in stocking stitch and the four colours are alternated throughout the blanket.
+The ABC baby blanket is knitted in small squares which are joined together to form the blanket.
+Each square is knitted in stocking stitch and letters are knitted into the block using garter stitch.

-Knitting graphs are included for the letters A, B and C. These letters can be knitted into the squares (for those of you who are experienced enough to attempt two colour knitting) or can be embroidered onto the blanket when you have joined the squares together.
+Knitting graphs are included for the letters A, B and C. Alternatively, you can knit the letters in stocking stitch in a contrasting colour (for those of you who are experienced enough to attempt two colour knitting) or you can embroidered onto the blanket when you have joined the squares together.